 - In a small bowl stir together lemon juice, mayonnaise and whole grain mustard.
-Stir in chopped tarragon and taste for seasoning -- adding salt and pepper as needed
+Stir in chopped tarragon, salt and pepper.
+Set aside.

 - Add mayonnaise mixture to chicken.
 Using a large spoon or spatula, fold the mayonnaise into the chicken until well coated.

-- Great served with toasted bread or on a bed of greens.
+- Great served with toasted bread, brioche bun or on a bed of greens.

 This is a beginner recipe because it uses basic chopping skills and the poaching method is mostly hands off.
 The only thing you need to watch is not letting the chicken boil in the pan.

 Evelin Luft says